fleschutz/bulletproof-backups/README.md

 🛡️ Bulletproof Backups
 ======================
-**The risk of DATA LOSS threatens our valuable digital data EVERYWHERE - no smartphone, tablet, PC, or data center is 100% safe!
-Luckily, this can easily be prevented by data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**
+**The risk of DATA LOSS threatens our valuable digital data - no smartphone, no PC, no data center is 100% safe!
+Luckily, this can be prevented by data backups performed *on site* for quick recovery and kept *offline* to prevent ransomware attacks.**

 📋 Planning & Preparation
 --------------------------